Day 22, Gualala Point to Bodega Dunes State Park, 47 miles

 I chat with Meg, who’s ridden down from Seattle with her friend Jenna.
 They are one more day from the end of their trip, San Francisco.
 And though I have a ways to go, I’m also anticipating the end.
 We talk of careers, she’s gotten an MSW, works with homeless folks, helping them find support and services.
 I wonder of returning to school, think of how satisfying it would be to help people, directly.
 Social work, or maybe I could return to massage school.
 Maybe I’m ready now.

 I light a fire, enjoy the glow and heat with the others.
 Meg and Jenna share tea and some chocolate with me, then they head to bed.
 Another day of riding tomorrow, a long one.
-I linger a bit longer at the fire, staring at the warmth, thinking how just a day’s ride from here, fires are raging beyond control, stripping people of shelter and in some cases, their very lives.
+I linger a bit longer at the fire, staring at the warmth, thinking of Santa Rosa.
+Just over the hills, less than a day’s ride from here, wildfires are raging beyond control, stripping people of shelter and livelihood and in some cases, their very lives.
 A powerful force, this flame.
 Sometimes, when we cannot control it, the only thing possible is to move out of its path.